Arson, Inc.: Plot

-Joe is hired to do some work for Fender, and the following day he is to drive a car for Pete when he is doing a "job", setting fire to another store.
-Joe's job is to block the way for the fire trucks coming to put the fire out.
-Pete also jams the water sprinklers inside the store.

-Joe shares the plan with an undercover policeman, Murph, and after the fire is set, the cop steps in and single-handedly extinguishes the fire before it grows out of control.
-All the store goods are already removed from the store by Pete.
-But Pete returns to the store to see that the fire is destroying the store completely, and he finds Murph at the scene.
-Pete shoots Murph, but more police arrive to the store, and a car chase ensues, where Jie and Pete ultimately manage to shake the police.
+Joe is hired to do some work for Fender, and the following day he is to drive a car for Pete when he is setting fire to another store.
+Joe's job is to block the way for the fire trucks.
+Joe shares the plan with an undercover policeman, Murph, and after the fire is set, the cop steps in and extinguishes the fire before it grows out of control.
+All the goods are already removed from the store by Pete.
+Pete returns to the store and finds Murph at the scene.
+Pete shoots Murph, but more police arrive to the store, and a car chase ensues, where Joe and Pete ultimately manage to shake the police.

-Fender realizes the police was warned and suspects his secretary Betty, who has been behaving strangely.
-Fender orders her towatch Pete by dating him, and so they go on a double date with Jie and Jane that night, at the Gaucho Club.
+Fender realizes the police were warned and suspects Betty.
+Fender orders her to watch Pete by dating him, and so they go on a double date with Joe and Jane that night.
 Joe tells Jane about his undercover assignment on the way to the club.
 When Betty gets drunk she accidentally discloses the address where the furs are stored and after the dinner, Joe and Jane go there.
-Joe is unaware that Betty was ordered by Fender to slip the address to trap Joe.
+Joe is unaware that Betty was ordered to slip the address to trap Joe.

-Joe drives the drunk Pete home and manages to find the file from the fireman investigator in Pete's apartment.
-He takes Jane with him and return to the warehouse where the furs are, alerting the police on the way.
-Meanwhile, Pete wakes up again and discovers what has happened.
+Joe drives the drunk Pete home and manages to find the file from his predecessor in Pete's apartment.
+He takes Jane with him and returns to the warehouse where the furs are, alerting the police on the way.
 When Joe and the police arrive at the warehouse there are no furs in it.
-The police look at the file Joe brought and they find evidence implicating Pete as involved in setting the fire.
-The police leave to arrest Pete, but Pete arrives to the warehouse with a gun and points it towards Jane.
-Fender is alerted of the situation by a night watchman and tries to get there as fast as he can, driving in his car with Betty by his side.
+The police look at the file Joe brought and they find evidence implicating Pete in setting the fire.
+The police leave to arrest Pete, but Pete arrives to the warehouse with a gun.
+Fender is alerted of the situation by a night watchman and tries to get there as fast as he can, driving with Betty by his side.

 Joe manages to take the gun from Pete, but Pete gets the gun from the night watchman and pursues Joe and Jane as they try to escape.
 Pete sets fire to the warehouse, trying to trap Joe and Jane inside.
 Fire trucks get the alarm and comes to the warehouse, and Fender crashes his car on the way, driving too fast.
 With the help of the firemen, Joe catches Pete and overpowers him, and the rest of the villains are caught.
-After the big intermezzo at the warehouse, Joe and Jane continue dating each other.
+Joe and Jane continue dating each other.